Robert Campbell (frontiersman)

 Robert Campbell (February 12, 1804 – October 16, 1879) was an Irish immigrant who became an American frontiersman, fur trader and businessman.
-His St. Louis home is now preserved as a museum: the Campbell House Museum.
+His St. Louis home is now preserved as the Campbell House Museum.

 Early life

 Robert Campbell was born on February 12, 1804.
 Campbell was a Presbyterian of Scottish descent.
 He was born in his family's home, Aughalane (pronounced "Ochalane").
 The house was built by Hugh Campbell in 1786 near Plumbridge, County Tyrone, in modern-day Northern Ireland.
 Hugh placed a pair of stone plaques above the door, inscribing one with his name and the other with the coat of arms of the Duke of Argyll and Chief of Clan Campbell in Scotland.
 Aughalane is today preserved by the Ulster American Folk Park near Omagh, County Tyrone.

 Campbell was the youngest child of his father's second wife and therefore was due to inherit next to nothing.
 This prompted him to follow his older brother Hugh to America, arriving in Philadelphia on June 27, 1822.
 How he spent his first year is largely unknown, but a meeting with John O'Fallon in 1823 offered potential.
 Like Robert, O'Fallon was an immigrant from Ireland who now lived in St. Louis, and he was employed as a sutler at Council Bluffs.
 Robert was offered the position of assistant clerk, working the winter at Bellevue on the Missouri River (near present-day Omaha, Nebraska).
 Robert, who had lung issues as a child, suffered greatly through the winter, and he moved to O'Fallon's St. Louis store.
 O'Fallon introduced him to Doctor Bernard Farrar, who advised Robert, "your symptoms are consumptive and I advise you to go to the Rocky Mountains.
 I have before sent two or three young men there in your condition, and they came back restored to health and healthy as bucks."